Resilient MPA Design

 Well-designed and effectively managed MPAs play a significant role in achieving sustainable use of marine resources at multiple scales. ref Increasingly, resilient networks of MPAs are being implemented to increase conservation benefits across broader areas and to spread the risks of potential loss of biodiversity in any one area.
 The scaling up from individual MPAs to resilient MPA networks allows for the protection of species and habitats in addition to the maintenance of ecological processes, structure, and function.

 This section introduces coral reef managers to key resilience principles and recommendations to support the development of resilient MPA networks.
-These principles can help MPA networks achieve multiple objectives, including fisheries sustainability, biodiversity conservation, and ecosystem resilience in the face of climate change and other stressors.
-These principles and recommendations can be applied to existing MPAs or used for planning future MPA networks, and can be applied at any scale.
-Incorporation of these recommendations provides the best chance that an MPA will survive disturbances and continue to provide essential goods and services to communities.
+These principles can help MPA networks achieve multiple objectives, including fisheries sustainability, biodiversity conservation, and ecosystem resilience in the face of climate change and other threats.
+These principles and recommendations can be applied to existing MPAs or used for planning future MPA networks and can be applied at any scale.
+Incorporation of these recommendations provides the best chance that reefs within a MPA will survive disturbances and continue to provide essential goods and services to communities.

 What are MPA Network Design Principles?

 Principles of resilient MPA design provide guidance on how to design a resilient MPA or MPA network.
 Biophysical and socioeconomic principles are commonly used to inform MPA design and management.
 Biophysical principles are aimed at achieving biological objectives by taking key biological and physical processes into account; whereas socio-economic principles are aimed at maximizing benefits and minimizing costs to local communities and sustainable industries.

 This section describes principles of resilient MPA design that integrate fisheries, biodiversity, and climate objectives.